Zahtec/typefile/README.md

 bare-key = "value"
 1234 = "value"
 ```
 Quoted keys allow you to use a much broader amount of characters.
 Including special characters and whitespace, although using whitespace is discouraged.
-Not that although bare keys dont have quotes and quoted keys do.
+Not that although bare keys don't have quotes and quoted keys do.
 A key is always interpreted as a string in most languages.
 ```toml
 "character encoding" = "value" # Okay but discouraged, use "character_encoding" instead "ʎǝʞ" = 'value'